 19. Use the power of social media to promote yourself

 Social media is simply huge these days.
 Literally every ecommerce site should have its presence on social media, and especially if they want to maximize their potential in how to sell online.
+Social sharing tools like AddThis make it easier for your visitors to spread your content on their social networks with their family and friends.

 While Pinterest and Instagram may not be suited for all niches, the two big names – Twitter and Facebook – are a must.
 Set your profiles and be as active as possible, without spamming your fans.